inviqa/deck-task-registry/theme/README.md

 - All development mode settings for each individual task apply as they are run.
   For example, in development mode; sourcemaps are generated, and the output is not compressed for scripts and styles.

+## Contribution

+- Ensure there are tests where possible
+- In lieu of a formal styleguide; follow existing formatting, and ensure ESLint doesn't fail.
+- Pull requests must be reviewed by at least one third party unless there are special circumstances.
+- Document your changes.

 [autoprefixer]: https://github.com/postcss/autoprefixer
 [eslint]: http://eslint.org/